Using Digitalization to Improve Chemical Industry Maintenance Performance

 Digitalization through a CMMS and other means can help chemical companies expand visibility into their maintenance programs.
 Reports and KPIs based on user-designated parameters convert asset and maintenance data into organizational intelligence.
 It enables supervisors, managers, and executives to act upon the data and make better business decisions based on real-time and historical data.

 Many facilities within the chemical industry are mature and comprised of assets that tend to need more frequent maintenance.
 Maintenance departments in many chemical plants are still operating in a largely reactive mode.
 Those with antiquated maintenance processes such as paper work orders or Excel spreadsheets tend to be the most reactive.
 However, some organizations with a CMMS still operate with a very reactive mindset, failing to maximize the value of the system.

 For chemical companies embracing maintenance digitalization and implementing Maintenance Connection, they are able to automate their PM workflow, generating PM schedules that are initiated by a trigger they define.
 As chemical manufacturers optimize their PM programs, they can begin to make significant progress in reducing downtime.
 Why is this important?
-One recent report indicates that manufacturing companies lose $50 Billion annually in unplanned downtime4.
+One recent report, 2017 Aberdeen Group Asset Performance Management: Blazing a Better Path to Operational Excellence, indicates that manufacturing companies lose $50 Billion annually in unplanned downtime.
 The chemical industry contributes to this number and any reductions that can be made save companies money.